karmab/kcli/README.md

 [![Pypi](http://img.shields.io/pypi/v/kcli.svg)](https://pypi.python.org/pypi/kcli/)

 This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates ( optionally using cloudinit).
-It started cos i switched from ovirt and needed the same tool [ovirt.py](https://github.com/karmab/ovirt)
+It started cos i switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)

 ## installation
 ```